-All pupils will be provided with a copy of this policy annually.
-The Superintendent may determine the method of providing the policy (pupil handbook, mailing, hard copy, etc.).
+All students will be provided with a copy of this Policy annually.
+The Superintendent may determine the method of providing the Policy (student handbook, mailing, hard copy, etc.).

-Pupils may participate in an annual education program which sets out expectations for pupil behavior and emphasizes an understanding of harassment, intimidation, and bullying of pupils, the District's prohibition of such conduct and the reasons why the conduct is destructive, unacceptable, and will lead to discipline.
-Pupils may also be informed of the consequences of bullying conduct toward their peers.
+Students may participate in an annual education program which sets out expectations for student behavior and emphasizes an understanding of harassment, intimidation, and bullying of students, the District's prohibition of such conduct, and the reasons why the conduct is destructive, unacceptable, and will lead to discipline.
+Students may also be informed of the consequences of bullying conduct toward their peers.

-The Superintendent, in consultation with staff, may incorporate pupil anti-bullying training and education into the district's curriculum, but shall not be required to do so.
+The Superintendent, in consultation with staff, may incorporate student anti-bullying training and education into the District's curriculum, but shall not be required to do so.